rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 Solution:
 - One possible way is to use two heaps.
 - Another approach is to use policy-based data structures like ordered_set, which allow insertion and deletion in \(O(\log n)\) time complexity to simulate the process.
+- We can also use 2 multisets.
+- Another approach is to use fenwick tree to stimulate the ordred set.

 ```cpp: